Monetary Regimes and Trade before the Classical Gold Standard: Evidence from the Latin Monetary Union: Results

 \subsection{Robustness tests}

-Results are robust across a range of specifications, including the consideration of additional potential confounders, the use of alternative methodological choices, various samples spanning different countries, and trade data sources.
+Results are robust across a range of specifications, including the consideration of additional potential confounders, and the use of alternative methodological choices, different samples, or trade data sources.
 Importantly, given that the study concerns a currency union designed to facilitate the unrestricted circulation of coins across national borders, I also explore here how the observed results are not driven by underlying specie flows.

 More in detail, in the spirit of \citet{GowaHicks:13}, \citet{GowaHicks:17}, and \citet{KarlssonHedberg:21}, I additionally control for military alliances between two countries, and for whether two countries are at war with each other.\footnote{More precisely, data on military alliances are based on \citet{Gibler:09} and are codified as a dummy variable equal to one if two countries (the exporter and the importer) have a defense pact in force at time t, and zero otherwise.
 In the database, a defense pact is defined as ``the highest level of military commitment, requiring alliance members to come to each other’s aid militarily if attacked by a third party''.
 Interstate dyadic war data are based on \citet{MaozJohnsonKaplanOgunkoyaShreve:19}, and are codified as a dummy variable equal to one if two countries (the exporter and the importer) are at war with each other at time t, and zero otherwise.}